aegatlin/yamss/README.md

 ### This implementation

 The first aspect of this paradigm is that each tool will have an associated file, `tools/[tool_name].zsh`, with four functions for each phase of setup.
 The second aspect of this paradigm is that any arbitrary collection of tools will be able to self-sort by defining an `after` relation.
-This relation will defined a well orded list of functions, such that each function comes after those it stands in `after` relation to, if present.
+This relation will define a well-orded list of functions, such that each function comes after those it stands in `after` relation to, if present.

 With these aspects combined, you are then able to merely name the tools you wish to use in a setup script and the script will "just work".
 This will allow you to focus on the harder task of ensuring your tools have well written `after` relations, and well written phase functions.